Want to taste some indian desserts during your next trip to India? India is a country that’s full of delicious and interesting flavors.

 Peda is an ancient Indian dessert made from khoa (dairy product), sugar, and flavorings such as pistachio, cardamom, and saffron.

 It’s basically a simple milk cake that’s both creamy and delicious.
-A must to taste during your stay in India!

 The Indian dessert Gulab Jamun is known as the donuts of India.
 Shaped into balls, these sweet milk balls are dipped into sugar syrup and flavored with both saffron, cardamom, and rose water.